 - Student loan interest deductions

-These deductions can significantly reduce your tax liability – especially if you have children – and make married filing jointly the more prudent choice.
+Additionally, when filing separately, you may not be eligible for the Child and Dependent Care Credit and the Adoption Credit.
+Furthermore, your deductions for personal exemptions, itemized deductions, the Child Tax Credit, and capital losses are cut in half.
+Losing deductions can significantly increase your tax liability – especially if you have children – and make married filing jointly the more prudent choice.

 2. Retirement Contributions

 If you took a capital loss last year or if you want to make tax-deductible contributions to an IRA retirement account, you’ll find more generous requirements when you file jointly as opposed to separately.
 Based on your adjusted gross income, the IRS determines maximum IRA contribution limits, and after crunching those numbers, joint filing almost always looks better.

 3. Itemizing Your Returns